Akshaykumar05/2024/README.md

     repository_password: 'PBCmdashboard'
    ```
  * These variables define how Ansible will deploy the WAR file from Nexus to the Tomcat instance on the target server.
+* Next step would be to create Repository on Nexus (10.192.88.155) server, 3 steps are:
+  1. Create Repositoryand
+  2. Create role
+  3. Create local user
 -------------------------------------------------------------------------------
 ## 26. Tomcat installation and Configuration
 Documentation file of this task has been saved to the NIC folder.